farhanic017/map-to-glb/README.md

 ## Support

-If this project helps you, consider supporting on [Patreon](https://www.patreon.com/cw/Farhanic).
+If this project helps you, consider supporting on [Patreon](https://www.patreon.com/cw/Farhanic). . ⭐ Starring the repo helps too